European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 .. todo::

 	The lock concept needs to be implemented and discussed.
-Since it needs to be accessible also from the ```` apis on option is to implement a lock slot in all apis.
-This takes the locking devices instance id as parameter, sets a ``lockedBy`` property to the instance id of the locking device. and after execution will block all interactions not from this instance id until the device is unlocked.
+Since it needs to be accessible also from the APIs one option is to implement a lock slot in all APIs.
+This takes the locking devices instance id as parameter, sets a ``lockedBy`` property to the instance id of the locking device and after execution will block all interactions not from this instance id until the device is unlocked.
 In a first step we might actually only implement that the GUI evaluated the device as being locked and grey it out.
 	Conversely, there needs to be an unlock slot (also taking the instance id as parameter)